Alfresco/docs-alfresco/media-management/latest/config/index.md

     * S3 Path: define the Amazon S3 path
     * S3 Region: define the Amazon S3 region
-    * Distribution Domain Name: define the preferred domain name for distribution You can create channels for different S3 buckets, paths or distribution domain names; for example, a campaign-specific channel for Marketing, and a web channel for final website content.
+    * Distribution Domain Name: define the preferred domain name for distribution You can create channels for different S3 buckets, paths or distribution domain names, for example, a campaign-specific channel for Marketing, and a web channel for final website content.

 ## Configuring custom XMP metadata extraction

-You can map custom XMP (Extensible Metadata Platform) metadata fields to custom Alfresco data model properties using alfresco-global.properties.
+You can map custom XMP (Extensible Metadata Platform) metadata fields to custom Alfresco data model properties using `alfresco-global.properties`.

 Ensure that you have installed the required external and internal software before configuring the transformer.
 See [Prerequisites for using Media Management]({% link media-management/latest/install/index.md %}) for more information.

 1. Stop the Alfresco server.

-2. Edit your alfresco-global.properties file to specify your custom metadata properties; for example:
+2. Edit your `alfresco-global.properties` file to specify your custom metadata properties, for example:

-    ``` xml
+    ```xml
     metadata.extracter.TikaExifTool.extract.namespace.prefix.cm=http://www.alfresco.org/model/content/1.0
     metadata.extracter.TikaExifTool.extract.namespace.prefix.custom=http://example.com/model/custom/1.0
     metadata.extracter.TikaExifTool.extract.XMP-custom\:Text=custom:text